GrumpyOldTroll/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 ## Exposure of Metadata {#exposure}

-Although some DORMS servers MAY restrict access based on client identity, as described in Section 2.5 of {{RFC8040}}, many DORMS servers will use the ietf-dorms YANG model to publish information without restriction, and even DORMS servers requiring client authentication will inherently, because of the purpose of DORMS, be providing the DORMS metadata to potentially many receivers.
+Although some DORMS servers MAY restrict access based on client identity, as described in Section 2.5 of {{RFC8040}}, many DORMS servers will use the ietf-dorms YANG model to publish information without restriction, and even DORMS servers requiring client authentication will inherently be providing the DORMS metadata to a multitude of multicast receivers acting as DORMS clients.

 Accordingly, future YANG modules that augment data paths under "ietf-dorms:dorms" MUST NOT include any sensitive data unsuitable for public dissemination in those data paths.